 The company also supplies an excellent grease and oil.

-The Phil Wood spoke machine is an all mechanical machine that cuts and threads spokes to any desired length in a single operation, by simply pulling a lever.
+The Phil Wood spoke machine is an all-mechanical machine that cuts and threads spokes to any desired length in a single operation, by simply pulling a lever.
 This machine is in a class by itself.

 The bolt may fit through "ears" that are attached to the outside of the outer part, or it may close the gap of a split collar which surrounds the upper part of the seat tube.

-These pins and ramps help catch the chain to help it climb from a smaller to a larger chainring.
+These pins and ramps help catch the chain to climb from a smaller to a larger chainring.
 The smallest chainring will usually not have these features, because you never upshift to the smallest ring.

 Steel pins are used in aluminum chainrings for improved wear resistance.
 The pins do the actual lifting of the chain, and take the most stress.
 The ramps just provide a smooth path for the chain to climb once it has been lifted by the pins.